nestauk/ccid_undp_cambodia_health_facility_data/README.md

 ### Create blank templates

-First, delete any existing templates and translation data, then
+First, delete any existing templates and translation data, then use the creation script to prepare templates:

 ```bash
 rm template/*